 Data Master Incubator helps ambitious people to dive in and advance in their career in data science, and deliver new projects successfully.
 The uniqueness of our approach lays in the reverse strategy.
 We seek the potential to develop, not years of experience.
 We connect interesting projects and people, who want to learn.
 Companies trust us to contribute to their internal team by sharing our extensive experience of custom-built solutions and technological skills and thus support their growth.

-During the incubating period, you work on the given project, which usually is challenging and more advance that what you would normally do.
+During the incubating period, you work on the given project, which usually is challenging and more advance than what you would normally do.
 However, our experts guide you to deliver better results.
 This way, you learn, the project progresses faster, and you are more successful in your job in front of your team and employers.
 On the other side, the company is sure, the project will be executed the best way possible, thanks to the supervision of our mentors, who are also working on similar projects therefore not out of touch or just speaking theoretically.
 However, the newly gained knowledge stays in your team afterward.
 Typically, the cooperation doesn’t end with one project and we continue to grow together.

 Benefits of having a guidance